Lessons Learned from Around the World in Dealing with COVID-19—Italy

 It has been our mission to provide intensive care to whoever needed it.
 To do this, we have been very creative with our resources.
 In the beginning, we may have compromised on the quality of technology but not on providing ICU beds.
 We've always tried to ensure beds were available for patients who needed them.

 If you came to my hospital six weeks ago, you would have found workers building a new ICU.
 We now have roughly about 90-plus ICU beds, in comparison to our original 24.
 Currently, I have 40 COVID-19 patients with invasive mechanical ventilation.
-We have about 40 level 2 beds in other parts of the hospitals to provide CPAP, noninvasive ventilation and more extensive monitors.
+We have about 40 level 2 beds in other parts of the hospitals to provide CPAP, noninvasive ventilation, and more extensive monitors.
 We have another smaller ICU with 12 level 3 beds for non-COVID patients.

 We’ve had to shift our staffing levels around.
 Nurses from different parts of the hospital are now working in intensive care.
 Anesthetists and other doctors are freeing capacity to treat COVID-19 patients.
 I’ve used anesthetic machines instead of ICU ventilators.